KDDS/kdds-antipodes-de-kd/README.md

 - **Stack** : Named volume is mounted.
 Create the volume before deployment p: docker volume create persist-data-vol OR create a volume as a service in swarm mode

 - **Stack** : Ideally the workflow is to test the service and build the image locally or in a CI CD pipeline and push the images to a container registry.
 The stack can then be deployed into a cluster by using the compose file but having the image tag.
 In the attached docker compose file both the image and build tags are provided - they need to be used accordingly.
-The associated image was pushed to a local container registry for testing [ follow : https://docs.docker.com/engine/swarm/stack-deploy/ ]
+The associated image was pushed to a local container registry for testing [ follow : https://docs.docker.com/engine/swarm/stack-deploy/ ].
+Use **Build : "." when *image* tag is used , to deploy into swarm.

 - **Stack** : The folder structure  for stack deployment should be AS IS the structure in GIT folder data-stack.
 The secrets folder is optional and for local testing only in a non swarm environment